eisterman/MurPy/ROADMAP.md

     - [ ] Choose between C++ and Python3
     - [ ] With Special Registry at negative positions
     - [ ] Check code validity before run
+- [ ] Environment Update
-- [ ] Environment static method for registry clean
+    - [ ] Static method for registry clean
+    - [ ] Method for adding stack variable
 ## Bugfixes and general improvements
 - [ ] Assert the World
 - [ ] Move some code from OperatorOperation child's GetCode to his
 ## Future Additions
+- [ ] External language compilation with Parser
 - [ ] Type System
     - [ ] Support to multiple cell variable
 - [ ] Precompilation Flags